weecology/DeepForest/docs/landing.md

-# What is DeepForest?
+# What is DeepForest-pytorch?
-DeepForest is a python package for training and predicting individual tree crowns from airborne RGB imagery.
-DeepForest comes with a prebuilt model trained on data from the National Ecological Observation Network.
+DeepForest-pytorch is a python package for training and predicting individual tree crowns from airborne RGB imagery.
+DeepForest-pytorch comes with a prebuilt model trained on data from the National Ecological Observation Network.
 Users can extend this model by annotating and training custom models.

 ![](../www/image.png)

-See more examples in the [image galllery](https://weecology.github.io/DeepForest/)
+# What is the difference between DeepForest-pytorch and the original DeepForest?

+The original project https://deepforest.readthedocs.io/ was written in tensorflow based on keras-retinanet.
+When tensorflow updated to 2.0 there were breaking changes and the authors of keras-retinanet decided to not attempt to recover the project.
+The rapid development of open machine learning community resources means that tensorflow 1.1.14, which is required for deepforest, will rapidly become out of date.
+As of writing this, there is no current no breaking changes,

 ## How does it work?
 DeepForest uses deep learning object detection networks to predict bounding boxes corresponding to individual trees in RGB imagery.
 DeepForest is built on a fork of the [keras-retinanet](https://github.com/fizyr/keras-retinanet) package and designed to make training models for tree detection simpler.